Ashlok431/sudoku-desktop-game-master/README.md

 # Sudoku
 > A sudoku generating and solving algorithm built with ❤ and JavaFX

-This is a project build by students as a practical learning for Operating Systems-2.
+This is a project build by me in a practical learning for Operating Systems-2.
 However, to have fun and learn new stuff we added some features and build UI to make stuff more fun and user-friendly.

 🔧 IDE: NetBeans <br />